-The much-anticipated opening took place on 31-10-2016, with the presence of the director, personnel and renowned artists as well as the press, highlighting the excitement of all contributors for the new home of the museum, as well as the upcoming exhibitions and events to be hosted.
+The much-anticipated opening took place on October 31st, 2016, with the presence of the director, personnel and renowned artists as well as the press, highlighting the excitement of all contributors for the new home of the museum and the upcoming exhibitions and events to be hosted.

-The National Museum of Contemporary Art includes artifacts of major artists such as Chryssa, Gary Hill, Jannis Kounellis, Costas Tsoclis, Stephen Antonakos to name but a few while the museum’s main aim is not only to showcase significant works of art of Greek and foreign artists but also sensitize and educate the public on the context and aesthetics of contemporary art as well as promote and facilitate the scientific research on artistic matters.
+The permanent collection of the National Museum of Contemporary Art includes artifacts of major artists such as Chryssa, Gary Hill, Jannis Kounellis, Costas Tsoclis and Stephen Antonakos.
+The museum’s main aim is not only to showcase significant works of art by Greek and foreign artists but also to sensitize and educate the public on the context and aesthetics of contemporary art as well as promote and facilitate scientific research on artistic matters.

 The National Museum of Contemporary Arts is open to the audience from 11:00 to 19:00 on a daily basis, except for Thursdays, when it is open until 22:00, and Mondays, when it is closed.